Bacon Fat Chocolate Chip Cookies with Bourbon and Pecans are amazing. If you love salty-sweet combos, these are the cookies for you.

 Egg and Egg Yolk: Eggs should be at room temperature.
 The fat from the additional egg yolk adds richness and helps bind the dough.

 Bourbon: These cookies do not taste alcoholic, most of the alcohol cooks out while baking.
-Use whatever bourbon you have on hand.
-No need to go out and buy an expensive bottle of bourbon.
+Use whatever bourbon you have on hand—no need to go out and buy an expensive bottle of bourbon.

-In a medium bowl whisk together the flour, salt, and baking soda.
+Step 1: In a medium bowl whisk together the flour, salt, and baking soda.
 Set aside.

-In the bowl of your stand mixer, cream together the butter, bacon fat, and sugars with the paddle attachment on medium speed until smooth.
-Lower the mixer speed to stir and add in the egg, egg yolk, bourbon, and vanilla.
-Mix until thoroughly combined, about 30 seconds.
+Step 2: In the bowl of your stand mixer, cream together the butter, bacon fat, and sugars with the paddle attachment on medium speed until smooth.

-Stir the dry ingredients into the wet ingredients until just combined.
-Fold in the chocolate chips and pecans with a spatula.
+Step 4: Stir the dry ingredients into the wet ingredients until just combined.

-Wrap the dough in wax paper and refrigerate for at least 2-3 hours.
+Step 5: Fold in the chocolate chips and pecans with a spatula.
+Wrap the dough in wax paper and refrigerate for 2-3 hours.

 Place the balls on a baking sheet leaving at least 2 inches in between each cookie.
 Flatten the balls slightly with your hand to help them spread.

-Bake for 10 - 12 minutes or until the edges are lightly browned.
+Step 7: Bake for 10 - 12 minutes or until the edges are lightly browned.
 Allow the cookies to cool for at least 10 minutes before transferring them to a wire rack to cool completely.

-Tips
+Expert Tips

 - Make sure all of the ingredients are at room temperature.
 This ensures the ingredients mix evenly and will give you the best final texture.
 To quickly bring the eggs to room temperature, place the whole eggs in a bowl of warm water for 10-15 minutes.